paul-mihaita/warehouse-robotics/README.md

 #### To upload the code on a robot please run:

-- wa-robot/src/main/RobotMain.java
+- warehouse/wa-robot/src/main/RobotMain.java

-#### To run the system please run the folowing class:
+#### To run the system please run the following class:

 - warehouse/wa-pc/src/bootstrap/Start.java